 • What is the cost for exceeding the contracted time period?

-If you’re planning a destination wedding, you may not be able to meet with the photographer in person; but some photographers have an interview video that gives you a virtual feel, and scheduling a phone interview or Skyping is a great way to see if you connect personality-wise.
+If you’re planning a destination wedding, you may not be able to meet with the photographer in person.
+However, some photographers have an interview video to give you a virtual feel of their personality and services.
+Scheduling a phone interview or Skyping is a great way to see if you connect personality-wise.

 Sign on the Dotted Line

 When you’ve completed the interview process, you should have a pretty clear idea of which professional is a good match for you.
-Style, talent, and price are all important considerations, but personality is important, too.
+Style, talent, and price are all important considerations, but personality is significant, too.
 Next to your consultant, your photographer is the wedding professional you will be most intimate with during and after your wedding, so it’s important to feel really comfortable with your choice.
-Pick an experienced, seasoned photographer who instills you with confidence, and check their references before committing.
-Commissioning a photographer is like commissioning an artist to create a unique and personal work of art, so be very choosy about the quality of their portfolio, their personality, and the services they offer.
+Pick an experienced, seasoned professional who instills you with confidence, and check their references before committing.
+Commissioning a photographer is like commissioning an artist to create a unique and personal work of art, so be very selective about the quality of their portfolio, personality, and services.
 Make sure everything you’ve discussed and agreed upon is carefully spelled out in your contract, and then look forward to having your big day beautifully captured forever.